Irving Berlin: Death

-Berlin died in his sleep at his 17 Beekman Place town house in Manhattan on September 22, 1989, of a heart attack and other natural causes at the age of 101.
-He was interred in the Woodlawn Cemetery in The Bronx, New York City.
+Berlin died in his sleep at his 17 Beekman Place town house in Manhattan on September 22, 1989, at the age of 101, of a heart attack and other natural causes.
+He was interred in the Woodlawn Cemetery in The Bronx, New York.

 On the evening following the announcement of his death, the marquee lights of Broadway playhouses were dimmed before curtain time in his memory.
 President George H. W. Bush said Berlin was "a legendary man whose words and music will help define the history of our nation".
-Just minutes before the President's statement was released, he joined a crowd of thousands to sing Berlin's "God Bless America" at a luncheon in Boston.
+Just minutes before his statement was released, the President joined a crowd of thousands to sing Berlin's "God Bless America" at a luncheon in Boston.
 Former President Ronald Reagan, who costarred in Berlin's 1943 musical This Is the Army, said, "Nancy and I are deeply saddened by the death of a wonderfully talented man whose musical genius delighted and stirred millions and will live on forever."

 Morton Gould, the composer and conductor who was president of the American Society of Composers, Authors and Publishers (ASCAP), of which Berlin was a founder, said, "What to me is fascinating about this unique genius is that he touched so many people in so many age groups over so many years.
 He sounded our deepest feelings—happiness, sadness, celebration, loneliness."
-Ginger Rogers, who danced to Berlin tunes with Fred Astaire, told The Associated Press upon hearing of his death that working with Berlin had been "like heaven".
+Ginger Rogers, who danced to Berlin tunes with Fred Astaire, told The Associated Press upon hearing of Berlin's death that working with him had been "like heaven".